 He stood.
 “This is getting unbearable!”

-baby in her hands.
+the baby in her hands.
 If Justin thought she was playing games, he was grossly mistaken.

-his face when he’d be explaining to the cops what happened to the two bodies of the mother and her baby.
+he’d be explaining to the cops what happened to the two bodies of the mother and her baby.

 But before she died, should she not apologize to Ken?
 Nope, he was also heartless, just like all other men.
-Martha had told him Coral was his son, but he’d sent Gisela a text, telling her he
+Martha had told him Thomas was his son, but he’d sent Gisela a text, telling her he

 wanted nothing to do with either her or the baby.
-Or maybe she should let Coral live?
+Or maybe she should let Thomas live?
 Out of guilt, Justin might adopt him even if he turns out not to be his child.
 Yes, he was a good man.
 So many

 As a little child growing up, it’d been implanted in her heart people who committed suicide went to hell.
 This didn’t scare her anymore.
 What difference would it make?
 She’d be moving from one hell